New Student Checklist

-When you complete your registration profile, you will be asked to register for Summer Orientation, which takes place in May or June.
-During orientation, our staff will walk you through registering for fall semester classes and will provide resources, assistance, and help answer any questions you may have.
-For questions about the process, check the Registration Help Center or contact Undergraduate Admissions at (626) 812-3016 or email@example.com.
+When you complete your registration profile, you will be asked to register for Summer Orientation, which takes place in June.
+During orientation, our staff will walk you through registering for fall semester classes will provide resources and assistance, and help answer any questions you may have.

 Now that you are ready to start registering for classes, we have resources available to help you create a successful first-semester schedule, including academic success coaches and academic maps.
 Visit the Academic Advising Resources site or contact the Academic Success Center at (626) 815-3886.

 Attend Summer Orientation